What Is a Coffee Creamer?

 What Is the Difference Between Coffee Creamer and Milk?

 Coffee creamers and milk are additives used in coffee to enhance its taste.
-Coffee creamers are thicker than milk and are mostly non-dairy products.
-Half-and-half and heavy cream etc. are types of coffee creamers while whole milk, skim milk etc. are types of milk.
+Creamers are thicker than milk and are mostly non-dairy products.
+Half-and-half and heavy cream etc. are types of coffee creamers while whole milk, skim milk, etc. are types of milk.

 Does a Coffee Creamer Contain Dairy?